pranav2308/Background-Generator/README.md

 Simple Dynamic Background generator web page built with basic HTML, CSS and JavaScript.

 This is the first change from merge-test branch.

+This is the second change from merge-test branch.